tupzikapi/Brewery-Ukrainian-translation/README.md

 # Brewery-Ukrainian-translation
+Hello.
-Hello. the translation is 100% inaccurate, but it doesn't matter lol.
+The translation is 100% inaccurate, but it doesn't matter lol.